jsmolka/blog/content/posts/horizons/index.md

 > This lonely scene, I take it in<br>
 > It's hard to say where all of it begins and I end<br>

 The song starts with the description of a lonely person.
 It's a beautiful metaphor given the context of the Earthrise image.
-The feeling of loneliness emerging in oneself while standing on the moon's surface and looking back at Earth is probably something most people could relate to.
+The feeling of loneliness emerging in oneself while standing on the moon's surface and looking back at Earth is probably something most people can imagine.

 > And I waited for the sky to change but, oh, it never did<br>
 > And I almost dropped my head and lost my faith<br>
 > Then I saw you from a distance, you were worlds away<br>
 > Oh, but you had me from the vision, I never looked away again<br>

 The narrator has almost lost faith, but ends up falling in love with a person _worlds away_.
-Given the context of the upcoming verses, this could either be meant literally as in "distance" or metaphorically as in "out of their league".
+Considering the other verses, this could either be meant literally as in "distance" or metaphorically as in "out of their league".

 > I walk these streets of loneliness<br>
 > A tranquil sea on all horizons<br>
 > This empty scene of might-have-beens<br>
 > I stare at starless skies that call to me and I still wish<br>

-The second verse further develops
+The second verse further develops the themes of loneliness, isolation and hopelessness.
+The narrator is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless possibilities.
+Staring at starless skies conveys hopelessness, but despite that he hasn't given up.

+> They said that we both were too different<br>
+> That all of the shine would fade away<br>
+> But I wish that I never listened<br>
+> 'Cause you pulled me through the grey<br>

+The bridge describes the narrators regrets of listening ot others calling the possible relationship, because it's been the only thing to pull his out of this grey, monotonous life.

 > I still fall for you like suns do for skies<br>
 > Cerulean pouring in from your eyes<br>